foreignm80/Solar-Pc-Optimizer/README.md

 # Welcome to Solar V2 💫
 a fully open source pc optimizer created for low end pcs.
-i have worked 5 months on v2 to bring users a high quality software!
+i have worked 5 months on v2 so please star to support me!

 # How to Use
 1. Download Latest Release.